FAQ

 Szechenyi Thermal Bath Whirlpool

-What is the dress code in the different thermal baths?
-Be as comfortable as you can.
-Although there is not a strict dress code in Budapest’s thermal baths, visitors are expected to cover up between treatments, pools and when occupying a spa’s public areas, and must wear a decent swimming costume/shorts/swimwear while enjoying the different facilities.
+What is the dress code in the thermal baths?
+Be as comfortable as you can, while covering the essentials with a decent swimwear made of swimwear material (e.g. no standard T-shirts, please).
+The dress code in Budapest’s thermal baths requires visitors to wear swimwear in public areas, e.g. in the pools, saunas, cafeteria etc. and must wear a decent swimming costume/shorts/swimwear while enjoying the different facilities.

 What Shall I Take With Me to the Spa Baths of Budapest?
 There are essential things and there are recommended things which you should consider taking with you when visiting a spa.